Bee8eyes/jaypigs-sims/README.md

 **Analysis:** At block 1, user 3 had 100% of the pool share so he gets 100% of the fee the user after him generated.
 But after few block, other users made few sales so the ones that did that, have now a share in the fee pool.

-One user PSP is not impacted only by his volume, but also the volume of other users.
+One user PSP is not impacted only by his own volume, but also the volume of other users.

 #### 3. Balance per user over time.

-The balance represents how much fees were collected by each user at any point of time.
+The balance represents how much fees were redistributed to each user at any point of time.

 Balance Simulation result:
 ![Balance evolution per user](https://github.com/Bee8eyes/jaypigs-sims/blob/main/Balance.PNG)